-The paper is organised into three course modules:
+The paper is organised into four modules including:

 - Teaching Arrangements

-Two interactive learning sessions (1 hr each) and one workshop (2 hrs) per week for 13 weeks.
+Two interactive lectures (1-hour each) and one workshop (2-hours) per week.

 - Graduate Attributes Emphasised

-- Interdisciplinary perspective, Lifelong learning, Critical thinking, Cultural understanding,
+- Global perspective, Lifelong learning, Communication, Cultural understanding, Information

 View more information about Otago's graduate attributes.